Assessment Procedures and Policies for All College Units

 - The Faculty Senate reviews and approves the General Education Assessment Plan.

-- The Faculty Senate receives an annual report on assessment activities prepared by the Chairpersons of the Assessment Advisory Committee and the Director of Institutional Research.
+- The Faculty Senate receives an annual report on assessment activities prepared by the Chairpersons of the Assessment Advisory Committee and the Director of Institutional Effectiveness.

 - Assessment Activities of the Director of Institutional Effectiveness